rehierl/node-tree-outliner/about-sequences.md

 A **section** is a sequence of subsequent nodes.

-This definition of the term "section" does not state anything about a section's first and last nodes.
-It merely states that a section is not just some arbitrary sequence of nodes, but that the order of its nodes corresponds with the document's node sequence.
+This definition does not state anything about a section's first and last nodes.
+It merely states that a section is not some arbitrary sequence of nodes, because the order of its nodes corresponds with a document's node sequence.

 A section that has no subsections is a sequence of directly subsequent nodes.
-Consequently, such a section is a subsequence of the document's node sequence.
+Consequently, such a section is a subsequence of its document's node sequence.

 A section that has subsections is a sequence of directly subsequent nodes, if it is considered to also contain all nodes within all of its subsections (in order of appearance).

-A section is a sequence of sequences of directly subsequent nodes, if the nodes of its subsections are not considered to be included (i.e. `section := [sequence1, sequence2, ...]`).
-With that perspective, a section's subsections can be seen to fill the gaps in between the subsequences of a section.
+A section is a sequence of sequences of directly subsequent nodes, if no nodes of its subsections are considered to be included (i.e. `section := [sequence1, sequence2, ...]`).
+With that perspective, a section's subsections can be seen to fill the gaps in between the node sequences of a section.

 <!-- ======================================================================= -->
 ## Tag sequence